Bean Sprouts Dosa or Doe-say or Doe-se is highly nutritious, from the benefits of sprouts! A typical south Indian breakfast with a make over.

-Using a Grinder or a heavy duty Mixer Grind the rice and methi seeds first when grinding this add washed and drained Bean sprouts with it into a smooth paste while grinding add 1/4 of water in intervals so that grinder doesn’t do really heavy duty**.
+Using a Grinder or a heavy duty Mixer, Grind rice and methi seeds first, while grinding add washed and drained Bean sprouts with it into a smooth batter, while grinding add 1/4 of water at intervals so that grinder doesn’t get heated up ( check notes).

 Take out the finely ground rice batter and put the soaked urad dal draining out the water and start grinding it into a smooth paste, add a tbsp of water every now and then, The batter will become so soft and you will find that when you take it in hand it doesn’t stick to your hand.

 Once the batter is fermented add water to make it into dosa / pancake consistency, so you can make Dosa!

 Heat a Tawa or Girdle, when you hold your hand on top of it, you will feel a warmth on your hand that means to say the tawa is quite hot now and it is ready to make pancakes.

-Take a ladle of the batter and pour it on the tawa swirl it around and cook it with a closed lid for few minutes say around 8 to 12 minutes, cook on both sides, or just one side however you prefer! remove and serve it with choice of your side dish.
+Take a ladle of the batter and pour it on the tawa swirl it around and cook it with a closed lid for few minutes, always cook in a medium flame, cook on both sides, or just one side however you prefer! remove and serve it with choice of your side dish.